Cage Warriors: Most wins in title bouts

 The following includes all fighters with three or more championship and/or interim championship title wins.
 Fighters with the same number of title wins are arranged in order of less title bouts losses.

-Most consecutive title defenses
+Most consecutive title defences

 The following includes all Cage Warriors champions who were able to consecutively defend their title two times or more.
-Fighters with the same number of title defenses are listed chronologically.
+Fighters with the same number of title defences are listed chronologically.